pyeventsourcing/eventsourcing/README.md

 of the operation.
 They use a "mutator function" function ```mutate()``` to apply the event to the entity.
 And they "publish" the event for the benefit of any subscribers.

-When replaying a sequence of events, a "mutator function" is commonly used to apply an event to an initial state.
+When replaying a sequence of events, a "mutator function" is used to apply an event to an initial state.
 For the sake of simplicity in this example, we'll use an if-else block that can handle the different types of events.

 ```python